Header image

 Wolfe, B., Kosovicheva, A., Stent, S., & Rosenholtz, R.

-Cognitive Research: Principles and Implications (In Press) • [pdf coming soon]
+Cognitive Research: Principles and Implications (2021) • pdfdata and materials

 Gravitational effects of scene information in object localization.